 Garrett beat me to this, but unlike him, I’m talking about my experience with the original Persona 4.
 This game, honestly, is hard to talk about because a lot of people have said a lot of things about it.
 For me, at this point, I had grown up with a ton of JRPGs, from Chrono Trigger to Final Fantasy 7 to Pokemon: the reason why they aren’t on this list is because Persona 4, at least before Persona 5 came out, was the apex of the JRPG for me.

-I had played a bit of Persona 3 FES when I was in high school, enough to know it was a good game, but for a while I wasn’t as into video games as I was before, and was focusing on a ton of other stuff, particularly my anime fandom.
+I had played a bit of Persona 3 FES when I was in high school, but for a while I wasn’t as into video games as I was before, and was focusing on a ton of other stuff, particularly my anime fandom.
 I had heard a lot about Persona 4 before I started playing and despite it’s slow start, I was hooked.

 Persona 4, in a lot of ways, showed me where turn-based RPGs had to go and where Japanese games in general were going.
-It, like Jet Set Radio Future, is an exercise in aesthetics, but it’s gameplay and writing are incredibly strong.
-People are still talking about these characters, and their charm has led to at least a half a dozen spin-off games.
+It, like Jet Set Radio Future, has amazing aesthetics but it’s gameplay and writing are incredibly strong.
+People are still talking about these characters, and their charm has led to at least a half a dozen spin-off games, and by god does this game deserve it.

 5) The World Ends With You (iPhone/Android)

 Ever play a game, read a book, or watch a movie that feels like it was made specifically for you?
-For me, that game was The World Ends With You, a game I got into late, only playing the phone port in the early 2010s.
-When I played The World Ends With You, I grew up on stuff like Yu-Gi-Oh!, the Mega Man Battle Network Series and Kingdom Hearts.
-The World Ends With You is basically the combination of all those elements in the most perfect way.
+For me, that game was The World Ends With You.
+When I purchased TWEWY, I came from a background watching and playing stuff like Yu-Gi-Oh!, Mega Man Battle Network and Kingdom Hearts.
+The World Ends With You is basically the combination of all those elements I loved growing up in the most perfect way.

 For me, the Pin-based, deck building gameplay was something I never knew I always wanted.
-For a while, I grew up thinking I hated the over complicated designs of Tetsuya Nomura, but The World Ends With You franchise kind of proved me wrong, and let a more refined design shine through.
-The music, much like Jet Set Radio, is extremely distinct J-pop and J-rap and it’s a story with an extremely fleshed out setting and experience: the music only enhances the city of Shibuya you’re trapped in, as well as the clothing and trend mechanics that are used.
+For a while, I grew up thinking I hated the over complicated designs of Tetsuya Nomura, but The World Ends With You franchise proved me wrong, and let a more refined design shine through.
+The music, again like Jet Set Radio, is extremely distinct J-pop and J-rap and it’s a story has an extremely fleshed out setting and experience.
+The music and the fashion and trend mechanics only enhance the city of Shibuya Neku is trapped in.

 The phone port was the first way I managed to experience the game in the early 2010s, and Neku’s story is in a great contrast to a lot of other Square Enix teenagers and protagonists.
-Neku starts off moody, but a huge amount of the story is devoted to his arc from being a moody teenager who thinks he doesn’t needing anything, to accepting his feelings and learning that he can’t avoid his emotions.
-In a lot of ways, it’s about going from teenager to adult, and as I was around my first year of college when I started playing this, it was something that I needed at that point.
+Neku starts off moody, his emotional arc throughout the story starts him at moody teenager who thinks he doesn’t needing anything, and ends him at accepting his feelings and learning that he can’t avoid his emotions.
+In a lot of ways, it’s about going from teenager to adult, and as I was in my first year of college when I started playing this, it was something I also needed to learn.

 Written by Caleb Gillen